Orwell Astronomical Society (Ipswich)

 By the end of the meeting, a consensus of opinion emerged to base the design of the Millennium Telescope loosely on Kriege and Berry's standard design (see figure 12).
 At this time, Neil's project plan for completion of the telescope comprised the following main activities:

-Storage and use appeared to be probably the hardest challenges to overcome given the dimensions and weight of the telescope.
+Storage and assembly/disassembly appeared to be the hardest challenges to overcome given the dimensions and weight of the telescope.
 Neil intended to address these issues in detail once an initial view of the dimensions of the instrument (disassembled and assembled) was available.
 The next most important stages of the work were dimensioning, listing and costing the various components of the telescope and producing engineering drawings.
 In many cases, drawings and listings could be based on those in Kriege and Berry's book.
 Basic maths and physics skills were required but Neil was confident that the book would provide plenty of assistance.
 Later on, in the constructional phases, access to welding and woodworking tools would be required.

 10 July 2002: Second Project Group Meeting